Greece Moments Greece Moments

 Be careful with the goats

-The Kaminakia family takes care of the needs of their guests – son Konstantinos runs the beach bar and mother Linda has been running the beach bar for years.
-Taverna Linta.
-Good home cooking (with their own vegetables and cheese) and typical island dishes are served.
-Kaminakia Beach is the perfect place for all holidaymakers who appreciate solitude and originality.
+The Kaminakia family takes care of their guests – son Konstantinos runs the beach bar, while his mother Linda has been running the Taverna Linta for years.
+Good home cooking (using their own vegetables and cheese) and typical island dishes are on the menu.
+Kaminakia Beach is the perfect spot for all holidaymakers who appreciate solitude and authenticity.

 Astypalea schöne Strände Kaminakia Beach